supratikchatterjee16/academia/technology/information_and_communication_technologies/networks/osi_model.md

 # OSI Model

-Sure!
 The **OSI Model (Open Systems Interconnection Model)** is a conceptual framework used to understand and standardize how different networking protocols interact in a network communication system.
 It divides network communication into **seven distinct layers**, each with specific responsibilities.

 ---